harshitpaunikar1/digital-media-view-prediction/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to choose the target and prepare the model input features, then cleaned up whatever looked confusing or weak from the earlier days.
 By now I had enough structure to keep going without staring at the screen too long, which honestly helped a lot.
 Most of the progress here came from patient cleanup more than anything flashy.
 - Deliverable: Ended the day with feature set in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2022-01-07 - Day 5: Feature prep

+- Task summary: Spent another hour on this: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
+- Deliverable: Wrapped it up properly this time.